commerceguys/addressing/README.md

 - The labels for the administrative area (state, province, parish, etc.), locality (city/post town/district, etc.), dependent locality (neighborhood, suburb, district, etc) and the postal code (postal code or ZIP code)
 - The regular expression pattern for validating postal codes

-The [subdivision interface](https://github.com/commerceguys/addressing/blob/master/src/Model/SubdivisionInterface.php) has getters for the following data:
+The [subdivision](https://github.com/commerceguys/addressing/blob/master/src/Model/Subdivision.php) has getters for the following data:

 - The subdivision code (used to represent the subdivison on a parcel/envelope, e.g. CA for California)
 - The subdivison name (shown to the user in a dropdown)